DenisGorbachev/scenarios/data/books/hiring.md

 # Hiring

-Hiring stories outline the best practices for employers and employees.
+Hiring book outlines the best practices for employers and employees.

 ## Stories